TheiaSpace/ESATADCS/README.txt

 ESAT_ADCSTelemetryPacket interface.
 To stack a new telemetry packet on a given ADCS cycle, use ESAT_ADCS.addTelemetryPacket().

-There are 5 subdirectories with the libraries that provide the detailed ADCS functionality:
+There are 5 subdirectories in src/ with the libraries that provide the detailed ADCS functionality:

   * ESAT_ADCS-actuators: low-level actuator control libraries.